 - Level 3 (Green Excellence) - Participation in ten or more activities.

 Receive $300 for Green Team activities next year and a large award banner and $400 for the Principal’s budget.

 All schools that achieve Level 3 participation are placed into a raffle; the selected school receives $450 to spend on district-approved items.
 Approved items could entail smart power strips, vending machine energy misers, native landscaping/trees, rain barrels, native plants for classrooms, and indoor/outdoor recycling containers.
 All items must be approved by the district prior to purchase.

+Due to COVID-19, the Green Schools Challenge is currently paused for the 2020-21 school year.
 Visit the GSC webpage to learn more about the resources and details of the 2019-2020 KPS Green Schools Challenge.